 Why has the Transition movement had such deep cultural resonances now?
 Haven’t community gardens, discussion groups and places to share and exchange things been around for a long time?
 These questions have not yet been fully answered, and perhaps never will.
 Presumably the strong embrace of many Transition initiatives adoptions has to do with the fact that compared with some existing movements and political groupings, the Transition model offers some fresh approaches.
 For example, it often encourages those people who previously just sympathized passively with “green” topics to become actively involved (in many cases, for the first time in their lives!).
 The Transition movement also offers a vision of a better future – developed in partnership between activists and people in their local community – that speaks to the needs of everyone, whoever and wherever they are.
 The efforts try to include people as they are, respecting and valuing whatever particular wisdom, creativity and talents they may have.
 The Transition approach is non-ideological and pragmatic, reflecting the motto: “There’s already all the necessary creativity, genius and knowledge in the people in our neighborhood to solve our local problems with ingenious, creative and quality- of-life improving projects, while decreasing resource consumption and increasing our quality of life.
 How wonderful to finally be able to connect with them!”

 Living with less (fossil-fuel-based) energy will probably be unavoidable in the future.
 Transition initiatives believe that it is better to plan for that, rather than to be shocked and surprised by it.
 The Transition approach that “the (local) solution will be just as big as the (local) problem” self-empowers us.
 A lot of positive energy emerges from the Transition model and its projects, which are often “contagious.”
 They inspire people with enthusiasm and common sense, and are easily replicated.
-And all this while strengthening the resilience2 we so urgently need.
+And all this while strengthening the resilience we so urgently need.

 Another key realization of Transition and related movements is, “We ourselves must act, and we must act now.”
 Waiting for governments and institutions to decide and act for us will simply not cut it.
 Another very positive result of this approach is that when people do get actively involved, they often escape feelings of powerlessness.
 “I’m just one person and whatever I do doesn’t matter” is replaced by “Whatever I do in partnership with others transforms the whole.”